 Especially in the case of large commercial, industrial and institutional buildings, traditional roof inspections can be very complex to organize.
 They can also take months to carry out.
-Even newer leak detection methods like drone thermography are subject to complex aviation regulations and weather considerations.
+Even newer leak detection methods like drone thermography goes through complex aviation regulations and weather considerations.

 How serious is the risk of moisture for buildings with flat roofs?

 Nearly half of all flat roofs develop serious problems just one year after installation, according to the National Roofing Contractors Association.
 When water gets trapped beneath roofing materials, the air becomes saturated with moisture as it evaporates.
 This in turn can lead to the development of problems like mould and mildew.
 Given the large size of most commercial, industrial and institutional buildings, the scale of repair bills and the liabilities of associated health hazards can quickly get out of hand.